Cherreads

 "I want bread."

-I threw the money at him and said:
+I threw the money before him on the table and added with a firm tone:

 "Quickly."